-During their stay at CIMA, children gain emotional stability that allows them to develop their self-confidence and self-esteem.
-This process of personal development is of greater importance to give them the ability to face the challenges of life and manage conflict situations in a positive way.
-They become mature and long to get ahead and get ahead.
+During their stay in CIMA, children gain emotional stability that allows them to develop their self-confidence and self-esteem.
+This process of personal development is of greater importance to give them the ability to face life’s challenges and manage conflicting situations in a positive way.

 Finally, CIMA prepares them for the future, providing them with support to resume and finish their schooling and also a technical training that allows them to acquire the basic knowledge to develop autonomously in their adult life.

-Throughout its 29 years of work, CIMA has hosted around 2,600 children, of whom an estimated 70 has succeeded in achieving their family and social reintegration, and the 30 has relapsed after the egress, often due to an early departure against the will of the team.
+Over the course of its 30 years of work, CIMA has welcomed around 2,700 children, of whom an estimated 70 has progressed, successfully achieving their family and social reintegration, and the 30th has fallen after the discharge, often due to an early departure against the team’s will

 - Children find in CIMA a space of affection and love that covers the affective void that sometimes exists in their home.
 The team tries to develop parent-to-child relationships with children so that they gradually feel confident and consider CIMA as a home and not an institution.
 At CIMA they are heard, they receive attention and advice, they feel they are important.
 This relationship of affection is a key element in the rehabilitation process, as for some children it is the first time they see adults striving and caring about them.

 - This love is unconditional.
 Children are accepted and loved as they are.
 They cannot be driven from the home for having misbehavior.
 However, this does not imply in any way weakened, lack of demand on the part of educators or lack of discipline.
 Otherwise, understanding the child’s needs well means providing a framework of safety, limits and discipline that he or she so needs to find himself and hers again.

 - The workshops contribute a lot to the process of personal development,allowing children to enhance their skills, develop their talents, realize that they are able to do positive things.
 The variety of workshops is one of the originalities of CIMA’s methodology found in few other homes.